 Since we are a distinctly Christian tutorial program, we require that at least one parent or guardian has a profession of faith in Jesus Christ and be in regular attendance at a local Bible-believing church.

-It is your responsibility to report your child’s attendance to your umbrella organization (if you live in TN) or superintendent/recording person (if you live in GA or AL).
+It is your responsibility to report your child’s attendance, semester grades, and curriculum to your umbrella organization (if you live in TN) or superintendent/recording person (if you live in GA or AL).